ippontech/blog-usa/posts/sync-two-s3-buckets-using-cdk-and-a-lambda-layer-containing-the-aws-cli.md

     s3_sync.poll()
 ```

-The two environment variables `SOURCE` and `DESTINATION` contain the name of the buckets to sync.
-The two variables are populated by CDK when the stack is deployed.
+The two environment variables `SOURCE` and `DESTINATION` contain the name of the buckets to sync and are populated by CDK when the stack is deployed.

 # Deployment and test